 Photography Series: Editing Basics

 WHERE TO BEGIN!
 There is so much to say on the subject of editing.
 After a lot of time spent on how much I wanted to cover in this post...
-I decided to whittle down the scope to a few categories: Programs I use, the process I go through to edit my photos, and the basics of Lightroom (the program I use for 90% of my photos) including PRESETS! and how I use those to speed up my editing process and to create a consistent theme across my blog and Instagram grid.
-(If you saw my Instagram post - my very own presets I use to edit all my photos will be available to purchase SOON! - so more on that at the end of this post!)
+I decided to whittle down the scope to a few categories: Programs I use, the process I go through to edit my photos, and the basics of Lightroom (the program I use for 90% of my photos) including PRESETS! and how I use those to speed up my editing process and to create a consistent theme across my blog and Instagram grid. ( BUY MY PRESETS HERE!)

 before & after editing in Lightroom